AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 clarify the brand description

-add concrete advantages
+add specific advantages

 improve product descriptions